Skip to main content

 Image 3.
 Classification of promo actions

 In order to classify promo actions as presented in image 3, it is critical to design a tool to measure both Sales uplift and ROI.
 In the tool shown in image 4, the measurement is based on a difference in volume between historic trend (projection of the market and company dynamics from the previous periods), and actual performance versus the market.
-The volume difference between projection and actual performance vs. market is used to calculate incremental Sales and Profit as a result of a marketing activity.
+The volume difference between projection and actual performance vs. market is used to calculate incremental Sales and Profit as a result of marketing activity.
 In this case, volume data should be taken from an external source (e.g., Nielsen or IMS), while internal data are used for a price, discounts, product margin and campaign cost.

 tool